minimar/time-saver/README.md

 * Clean up terrible code
 * Mod config menu compatibility to change hotkey
 * Check tear flags instead of specific items manually, for compatibility and cleaner code

+I will not personally be uploading this mod to Modding Of Isaac or the Steam Workshop.
+You are free to do so yourself, but please link back to this repository.